algosup/2023-2024-project-5-flutter-team-4/Documents/technical_specification.md

 #### A. Cost estimate

 We have defined an hourly working time of 59.5 hours.
-This forecast does not include overtime.
+This forecast doesn't include overtime.
+For the manufacture of the product, it's important to take into account the cost of the host to put the application online and the cloud to back up the data.

 #### B. Performance